HUGH ALVAR HENRIK AALTO (1898-1976)

 Aalto overview in Finnish and English by Kimmo Hiukka

 Biography adapted from Wikipedia.
-Special thanks to volunteers Catherine Westergaard Cramer and Daniel Perrin for research.
+Special thanks to research volunteers Catherine Westergaard Cramer, Jean-Paul Bonfils, and Daniel Perrin.

 Around 1919 - Herrenas Manor, a training assignment at the Institute of Technology, Finland.
 The plan comprises a main building, outbuilding, stables, a cowhouse with its pile of manure, and labor housing.
 A symmetrical plan, with narrow staircases and corridors, and a monotonous facade with a central pediment and tall pilasters in diluted Neo-Classical style.
 Unbuilt.